mauricio-b-mossi/Notes/C++/Basics.md

 ```

 ### Initialization
+> Fully Featured Classes (not PODS) are automatically initialized using their default constructors
+> if not explicitly initialized, while primitive types, especially when declared as global
+> or static variables, are not guaranteed to be initialized automatically, and their initial values are undefined.
+> It's always good practice to initialize all variables explicitly to avoid unexpected behavior.

 Hang on, initialization is a mess.
 There are several ways to initialize types in C++.
 As a rule
 of thumb, prefer brace initialization.
 You can initialize a fundamental type, primitive type, as
 follows: